-To initiate a project with Campus Design & Facility Development (CDFD), begin by submitting a Project Request Form.
+To initiate a project with Campus Design & Facility Development (CDFD), begin by submitting the Capital Project Application.

-3. Project Assignment by CDFDOnce the PRF has been approved by the Provost and the CFO, Campus Design will assign a Project Manager to the project.
-The Project Manager is responsible for the coordination of the project from assignment through completion.
-CDFD also assigns the project an official project number in Oracle.
+4. Project Assignment by CDFDOnce the project has been approved at the Capital Budget Review meeting, CDFD will assign a Project Manager who will work directly with the department and an official project number in Oracle.
 The project number is used to track and monitor all funding and expenses associated with the project.

-CDFD will send an acknowledgement letter to the Customer Representative confirming that the project has been approved, assigned a project number, and assigned a Project Manager.
-The Project Manager will then contact the Customer Representative and the project can officially begin.
+CDFD will send an acknowledgement email to the department confirming that the project has been approved, assigned a Project Manager and number, and can officially begin.

 The PIR is prepared by the Project Manager and reviewed by the Project Manager’s Director in CDFD and also by the AVP of Campus Design.
-Once the internal CDFD review is complete, the PIR is sent to the Customer Representative for their review and approval.
-If the Customer Representative agrees with the description, estimated cost, and schedule in the PIR, then the Customer Representative and their Department Head and/or Dean should sign the PIR and send it back to CDFD.
-A valid Oracle account string is also required on the PIR before returning it to CDFD.
+Once the internal CDFD review is complete, the PIR is sent to the Department for their review and approval.
+If the Department agrees with the description, estimated cost, and schedule in the PIR, then the Customer Representative and their Department Head and/or Dean should sign the PIR and send it back to CDFD.